-- Work with the Council to engage early to facilitate early substantive testing where appropriate. - Provide an early review on the Councils streamlining of the Statement of Accounts where non-material disclosure notes are removed. - Facilitate faster close workshops to provide an interactive forum for Local Authority accountants and auditors to share good practice and ideas to enable us all to achieve a successful faster closure of accounts for the 2017/18 financial year. - Work with the Council to implement EY Client Portal, this will: - Streamline our audit requests through a reduction of emails and improved means of communication; - Provide on -demand visibility into the status of audit requests and the overall audit status; - Reduce risk of duplicate requests; and - Provide better security of sensitive data. - Agree the team and timing of each element of our work with you. - Agree the supporting working papers that we require to complete our audit.
+- Work with the Council to engage early to facilitate early substantive testing where appropriate. - Provide an early review on the Council's streamlining of the Statement of Accounts where non-material disclosure notes are removed. - Facilitate faster close workshops to provide an interactive forum for Local Authority accountants and auditors to share good practice and ideas to enable us all to achieve a successful faster closure of accounts for the 2018/19 financial year. - Work with the Council to improve the use of EY Client Portal, this will: - Streamline our audit requests through a reduction of emails and improved means of communication; - Provide on -demand visibility into the status of audit requests and the overall audit status; - Reduce risk of duplicate requests; and - Provide better security of sensitive data. - Agree the team and timing of each element of our work with you. - Agree the supporting working papers that we require to complete our audit.